JWST ETC Point Spread Functions

 Coronagraphic observations have multiple sets of roughly 30 PSFs each, generated at log-normal wavelength intervals in multiple spatial locations, to account for the effects of coronagraphic spots.

-The PSFs are generated to relatively small sizes—the largest are the MIRI 4QPM PSFs (used in MIRI Coronagraphic Imaging), which cover 8.9" on a side; the smallest are NIRISS Imaging PSFs that are only 1.64" on a side.
-Nevertheless, the PSFs cover more than 99.9% of the expected flux.
+The PSFs are generated to relatively small sizes—the largest are the MIRI 4QPM PSFs (used in MIRI coronagraphic imaging), which cover 8.91" on a side; the smallest are NIRCam SW imaging PSFs that are only 1.59" on a side.
+Nevertheless, the PSFs cover more than 92% of the total flux (excepting MIRI imaging, minimum 78%).

 How the library is used